artandmath/AssetManager/README.md

 # AssetManager
 Asset Manager is a panel for Nuke that pulls the assets (ie.e nodes that have a 'file' knob) into rows in a spreadsheet.
 The spreadsheet allows the modification of values which are in turn written back to the 'file' knob of the node.
-The spreadsheet columns are determined by a one line schema string of tokens that describes the structure of the file system.
+The spreadsheet columns are determined by a one line schema string of tokens that describes the structure of the filesystem.
 > [!CAUTION]
 > Asset Manager is in a pre-release/protoype stage and is not intended for production use in its current state.